wkornewald/git-srepo/README.rst

 in git stree.
 Also, with git subrepo, the subrepo gets checked out within your project repository on every subrepo pull.
 This breaks your IDE and any build scripts watching your repo, as described above.

-Apart from that, the way this extension works in order to maintain a clean set of rebased patches is very different from the way the other extensions work.
-I would've loved to contribute back (especially to git subrepo), but it just wasn't practical.

 Contributing
 ------------